sauveerk/projects/Connecting-VPCs-Using-TransitGateway.md

 - An AWS Transit Gateway Route Table includes dynamic routes (i.e., propagated), static routes and blackhole routes.
 This routing operates at layer 3, where the IP packets are sent to a specific next-hop attachment, based on the destination IP addresses.
 You can create multiple route tables to separate network access.
 AWS Transit Gateway controls how traffic is routed to all the connected networks using route tables.
 They can have prefixes (set of one or more CIDR blocks) also for easier management.

-- Static route is when we manually add some entry, it will remain there as long as we don't remove it.
-Whereas, dynamic routes get modified based on VPC attachments.
+- Static routes are manually added, they will remain there unmodified as long as we don't touch them.
+Whereas, dynamic routes get modified based on actions related to VPC attachments.
+If the static route matches the CIDR of a propagated route, the static route will be preferred than the propagated route.

 - We can also route particular IPs/CIDR ranges to blackhole.
-This traffic is dropped.
+This traffic gets dropped.
 It prevents the attachment from reaching a specific route.
-If the static route matches the CIDR of a propagated route, the static route will be preferred than the propagated route.

 ![alt text](Images/tgw/staticroute.png)